 The (consolidated) Operational Risk Capital Charge is reported to the Group ORC in March of each year.

-Twice a year a global loss event data report is submitted to the Group Operational Risk Committee and to the Group EXCO.
-Similar reports go the various Operational Risk Committees.
-Certain Key Risk Indicators are being reported to the Group ORC.
+Twice a year a global loss event data report is submitted to the Group Operational Risk Committee (Group ORC).
+Certain Key Risk Indicators (KRIs) are being reported to the Group ORC.